FC 2DROTS Moscow

 2DROTS is a Russian football club based in Moscow.
 It is among the most popular media football clubs in Russia.
 YouTube channel of 2DROT was created in June 2016.
 On 10 July 2022, 2DROTS became champion of the first season of the Media Football League, and after that club was invited to the 2022–23 Russian Cup.
 They progressed until 1/128 round at which they lost to FC Tekstilshchik Ivanovo.
 On 3 December 2022, 2DROTS became the winners of the 2nd season of the Media Football League.
 The team did not win the third season of MFL, but as a finalist club were invited to the 2023–24 Russian Cup, which they lost at 1/32 against FC Khimki.
 2DROTS lost in the final of MFL-5 against Broke Boys.
 The team was again invited to the Russian Cup.
 2DROTS was eliminated in the second round.
+In the 2025–26 season the team was again eliminated in the second round.
+In the 2026–27 season 2DROTS was eliminated in the third round.